Image of black board with a light bulb drawn on it

 sandryj@montclair.edu

-Joshua Sandry, Assistant Professor, received a PhD from New Mexico State University.
+Joshua Sandry, Professor, received a PhD from New Mexico State University.
 His research interests include understanding how attention and memory interact to create new long-term memory representations in both healthy and neurological populations.
 He teaches courses including Experimental Psychology, Introduction to Statistical Methods in Psychology, Perception, Physiological Psychology, Human Learning and Memory, and Cognition.
 Sandry’s lab is called the Cognition and Neurocognitive Disorders Research Lab.

 Photo of Valerie Sessa